stevenjacobson1/ASUG-AI163/exercises/ex5/Exercise 5 - Exercise to Release, Deploy and Test the Agent in Shared Environment.md

 * Click on the **Joule** tab.
 * Click **Launch** to open the **Joule Assistant**.
 > [!NOTE]
 > In case you do not see the Joule tab, it could be due to yur screen resolution.
-Click the menue button at the end ( 3 vertical dots) to find Joule.
+Click the menu button at the end ( 3 vertical dots) to find the Joule tab.

 5. Enter the same prompts used during testing in the **Private Environment** (see [Exercise 4.1 – Test an Agent in a Private Environment](https://github.com/SAP-samples/teched2025-AI163/blob/main/exercises/ex4/Exercise%204.1%3A%20Test%20an%20Agent%20in%20Private%20Environment.md)) to validate the behavior in the shared setup.